ex0dus-0x/menagerie/README.md

 # Eat My Shorts

-Tiny cross-platform malware development library for anti-reversing evasion techniques
+Cross-platform malware development library for anti-reversing techniques

 ## Introduction

-Developing a custom malware/payload for a red team engagement?
-Using Golang because you love the cross-platform and static compilation support?
+Looking to frustrate analysts and advanced EDR capabilities from understanding your malware implant?

-## Techniques Employed
+## Goals

-### Anti-Debugging

-### Anti-Disassembly

-### Anti-Sandboxing
+* Build a rich interface for defense evasion for Golang, a popular choice for red teams and malware devs.
+    * Cross-platform and static compilation support!
+* Utilize defensive software development to make reverse engineering difficult
+    * Reduce use of functions / `call`s, maximize inlining assembly
+* Use as a learning resource for both attack and mitigation, and a collaborative project to contribute new techniques